Grindavík: Activities

 A short distance to the north, there is the Blue Lagoon (Bláa Lónið), a geothermal spa using hot and mineralized waters from the nearby Svartsengi power station.

 Ungmennafélag Grindavíkur (Umfg) is the town's sport club, and the town contains the Grindavíkurvöllur stadium.

 The Leif the Lucky Bridge spans the Álfagjá rift valley [ˈaulvaˌcauː] that marks the boundary of the Eurasian and North American continental tectonic plates.
-It was built in 2002 and named in honor of Icelandic explorer Leif Erikson, who travelled from Europe to explore North America 500 years before Columbus.
+It was built in 2002 and named in honour of Icelandic explorer Leif Erikson, who travelled from Europe to explore North America 500 years before Columbus.

 The Icelandic Saltfish Museum in Grindavík opened in 2002.
 It displays the story of salt fish production and its importance for the Icelandic economy throughout the centuries in a specially designed building of 650 m2.

 Sports

-Grindavik has a football team playing in the Icelandic league.
+Grindavík has a football team and a basketball team.